 Add “Run As” Option to Start Menu in Windows 10

-By default in Windows 10 Start Menu items do not have the “Run As” option.
-To add the context menu “Run as different user”, enable the “Show Run as different user command on Start” policy in User Configuration -> Administrative Templates ->Start Menu and Taskbar section of the Local Group Policy Editor (gpedit.msc).
+By default, items in Windows Start Menu do not have a “Run As” option.
+To add the “Run as different user” option, enable the “Show Run as different user command on Start” policy in User Configuration -> Administrative Templates ->Start Menu and Taskbar section of the Local Group Policy Editor (gpedit.msc

-Or, if the gpedit.msc is missing, create a new DWORD parameter with the name ShowRunasDifferentuserinStart and value 1 in the registry key HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\Explorer.
-You can use the following PowerShell command to add the reg parameter:
+Or, if the gpedit.msc is missing, create a new DWORD parameter with the name ShowRunasDifferentuserinStart and value 1 under the registry key HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\Explorer.
+You can use the following PowerShell command to add the registry parameter:

 New-ItemProperty -Path "HKCU:\Software\Policies\Microsoft\Windows\CurrentVersion\Explorer" -Name ShowRunasDifferentuserinStart -Value 1 -PropertyType DWORD -Force